 What are your rights as a motorcyclist?

-To be legal they must conform to BS 4110, which ensures a level of scratch resistance and permits up to 50% light transmittance.
-Any other visors are illegal but sunglasses, tear-offs and inner wrap-arounds are permitted.
+To be legal, they must conform to BS 4110 - which ensures a level of scratch resistance and permits up to 50% light transmittance.
+Any other visors are illegal, but sunglasses, tear-offs and inner wrap-arounds are all permitted.

-No age limit but MUST be able to place both feet on the pillion footrests.
+No age limit applies, but the pillion rider MUST be able to place both feet on the pillion footrests.